stonepros/stone/doc/dev/developer_guide/tests-unit-tests.rst

 Testing - unit tests
 ====================

-The Ceph GitHub repository has two types of tests: unit tests (also called ``make check`` tests) and integration tests.
-Strictly speaking, the ``make check`` tests are not "unit tests", but rather tests that can be run easily on a single build machine after compiling Ceph from source, whereas integration tests require package installation and multi-machine clusters to run.
+The Stone GitHub repository has two types of tests: unit tests (also called ``make check`` tests) and integration tests.
+Strictly speaking, the ``make check`` tests are not "unit tests", but rather tests that can be run easily on a single build machine after compiling Stone from source, whereas integration tests require package installation and multi-machine clusters to run.